proxmox/ceph/ceph/doc/mgr/telemetry.rst

 Channels
 --------

 The telemetry report is broken down into several "channels", each with a different type of information.
-If telemetry has been enabled, individual channels can be turned on and off.
-(If telemetry is off, the per-channel setting has no effect.)
+When telemetry is enabled, individual channels can be turned on and off.
+(If telemetry is disabled, the per-channel setting has no effect.)

 * **basic** (default: on): Basic information about the cluster

     - capacity of the cluster
-    - number of monitors, managers, OSDs, MDSs, object gateways, or other daemons
+    - number of Monitors, Managers, OSDs, MDSs, object gateways, or other daemons
     - software version currently being used
     - number and types of RADOS pools and CephFS file systems